A Well-Posed Multidimensional Rational Covariance and Generalized Cepstral Extension Problem: Introduction

-The multidimensional case has been considered recently \cite{KLR-16multidimensional,ringh2018multidimensional,Z-MED}, with the exception of the former works \cite{Georgiou-06,geronimo2006factorization,geronimo2004positive}.
+The multidimensional case has been considered recently {\cite{KLR-16multidimensional,ringh2018multidimensional,Z-MED,Liu-Zhu-2021}}, with the exception of the former works {\cite{lang1982multidimensional,lang1983spectral,ben1988dual,lev1989multidimensional,geronimo2004positive,Georgiou-06}}.
 The main issue is that the solution of the moment problem is not necessarily a spectral density, but rather a spectral measure that may contain a singular part \cite{RKL-16multidimensional}.
 In the case that only covariance matching is considered, such an issue can be addressed by considering the $\tau$-divergence family \cite{zhu2020m}: using such a divergence family, then it is guaranteed that the family of solutions to the moment problem contains at least one rational spectral density.
-It is worth noting that, although spectral factorization is not always possible in the multidimensional setting, rationality still seems to be a key ingredient towards a finite-dimensional realization theory.
+It is worth emphasizing the importance of rationality as a direct connection to the finite-dimensional realization theory, although spectral factorization is not always possible for positive polynomials of several variables (see \cite{geronimo2004positive,geronimo2006factorization}).
 Regarding the case with simultaneous covariance and cepstral matching, it is possible to regularize the dual optimization problem in the same spirit of \cite{enqvist2004aconvex}.
-However, the existence of a solution (i.e., a spectral density) is only guaranteed in the case $d\leq 2$ \cite{RKL-16multidimensional}.
+However, the existence of a solution (i.e., a spectral density) is only guaranteed in the case {of} $d\leq 2$ \cite{RKL-16multidimensional}.

-In the present paper we deal with a generalized definition of cepstral moments, more precisely a family of cepstral moments indexed by an integer parameter $\nu$, and a consistent family of entropies indexed by $\nu$ as well.
-We consider the corresponding multidimensional problem with covariance and cepstral matching.
+In the present paper we deal with a generalized definition of the cepstral moments, more precisely a family of cepstral moments indexed by an integer parameter $\nu$, and a consistent family of entropies indexed by $\nu$ as well.
+We consider the corresponding multidimensional spectral estimation problem with covariance and {generalized} cepstral matching.
 We derive the corresponding dual optimization problem and propose its regularized version.
-Using such a cepstral-entropy family, it is guaranteed that the family of spectral measures corresponding to the regularized dual problem contains at least one rational spectral density that matches the covariances and approximately the cepstral coefficients.
-It is important to stress that such a result holds for any $d\geq1$; moreover, the proposed regularizer favors spectral densities taking large values of the entropy.
+Using such a {generalized} cepstral-entropy family, it is guaranteed that the family of spectral measures corresponding to the regularized dual problem contains at least one rational spectral density that matches the covariances and approximately the {generalized} cepstral coefficients.
+It is important to stress that such a result holds for any $d\geq1$.